mw5mercs-modding/yaml-docs/yaml-quirks.md

 * Weapon heat generation modifier: -10.0 %

 Quirk name: `JVN-HT`
+<h2 id="JVN-NOCOOLINGJACKET">No Cooling Jacket</h2>
+No space on this tiny Javelin left torso to fit Cooling Jackets for the Shadow Hawk Cannon.
+In fact, everything is so cramped, overheating is easy due to bad heat circulation.

+* Weapon heat generation modifier: +175.0 %

+Quirk name: `JVN-NOCOOLINGJACKET`
+<h2 id="JVN-UNBALANCED">Unbalanced</h2>
+This 'Mech is inherently imbalanced and suffers a penalty to mobility

+* Torso twist rate modifier: -10.0 %
+* Turn speed modifier: -10.0 %
+* Acceleration modifier: -10.0 %
+* Deceleration modifier: -10.0 %

+Quirk name: `JVN-UNBALANCED`
 <h2 id="JVN-WU">What's Up?</h2>
 Unique set of quirks for the Javelin What's Up?
 Hero 'Mech